imvenkip/cortx-motr-1/doc/source-structure.md

     foo_baz_SOURCES = foo/baz.c \
                       foo/bar.c

-NOTICE: if executable comprised only from one source file of the same name as the binary (foo/baz.c), there is no need to add a corresponding _SOURCES variable - automake handles this automatically.
+**NOTE** if executable comprised only from one source file of the same
+         name as the binary (foo/baz.c), there is no need to add a corresponding _SOURCES variable - automake handles this automatically.

 Some real-world examples of module's Makefile.sub
 -------------------------------------------------